 DMR defines research broadly to include both hypothesis-driven research to answer specific questions and monitoring to collect long-term scientific data on species, the environment, and fisheries.
-Our research and monitoring programs target an increasing, but still relatively small, number of the marine species harvested in the Gulf of Maine.
+Our research and monitoring programs target an increasing, but still relatively small, number of the marine and diadromous species of ecological, economic and social importance in the Gulf of Maine.
 Factors such as funding availability and source, resource status, management jurisdiction, value of the fishery, legislative mandates, and constituent interests determine the focus of DMR's research programs.
-Our focus is on long-term monitoring in order to evaluate year-to-year changes in the resources, habitats and environment, and fisheries.
-Research programs include coast-wide water quality monitoring for the classification of shellfish growing areas; biotoxin monitoring of shellfish; commercial catch sampling of lobsters, sea urchins, shrimp, herring, and scallops for use in stock assessments; collection of commercial catch statistics and port landings; recreational fisheries sampling; aquaculture lease investigations; habitat mapping; seaweed management; oil spill response activities; activities to restore diadromous fish species to Maine rivers; and fishery independent surveys of marine and estuarine resources.
+Our focus is on long-term monitoring evaluating year-to-year changes in the resources, habitats, environment, and fisheries.
+Research programs include coast-wide water quality monitoring for the classification of shellfish growing areas; biotoxin monitoring of shellfish; commercial catch sampling of lobsters, sea urchins, shrimp, herring, scallops, groundfish, and sea cucumbers for use in stock assessments; collection of commercial catch statistics; recreational fisheries sampling; aquaculture lease investigations; habitat mapping; seaweed management; oil spill response activities; and fishery independent surveys of marine, estuarine, and riverine fisheries resources.